Parts of the Sentence - Noun & Pronoun Review

 Nouns or nominatives of address are the persons or things to which you are speaking.
 They are set off from the rest of the sentence by a comma or commas, may have modifiers, and are not related to the rest of the sentence grammatically.
 You can remove them and a complete sentence remains.
 For more information see Lesson 131.

 Transitive active verbs are the verbs in sentences with a direct object.
 Transitive passive verbs have the subject receiving the action with the doer in a prepositional phrase or omitted in the sentence.
 The verb in the transitive passive voice always has is, am, are, was, were, be, being, or been as an auxiliary or helping verb.
 Intransitive verbs have no receiver of the action.
 They are classified as intransitive complete or intransitive linking.
 Intransitive linking are sentences with a predicate nominative or predicate adjective.
+Intransitive complete are all the verbs that don't fit one of the other kinds of transitive or intransitive verbs.
 For more information see Lesson 116.

 1. The man with an armful of presents tripped and fell.